Steventon Allotments and Relief in Need Charity

 Overview

-Established in 1987 using proceeds from the sale of allotment land and registered as a charity on 24 April 1962, the Steventon Allotments and Relief in Need Charity (SARINC) serves the residents of Steventon parish in Oxfordshire.
-With an annual income of £145,325 (2024), the charity operates with a dual mission: maintaining the village allotment site and providing relief to individuals and groups within the parish who are in need, hardship, or distress.
+The Steventon Allotments and Relief in Need Charity (SARINC) was registered as a charity on 24 April 1962 and operates under a scheme dated 16 January 1987, when allotment land was sold and the proceeds were used to fund the charity.
+SARINC serves the residents of Steventon parish in Oxfordshire with a dual mission: maintaining the village allotment site and providing relief to individuals and groups within the parish who are in need, hardship, or distress.
 The charity is administered by seven trustees who receive no remuneration and handle all cases with strict confidentiality.
-SARINC makes grants to both individuals experiencing financial hardship and to village organizations that serve the community.
+SARINC makes grants to both individuals experiencing financial hardship and to village organisations that serve the community.

 Funding Priorities